typesense/typesense-website/docs-site/content/30.0/api/joins.md

 ```

 #### Get number of related documents

-`related_docs_count` parameter can be used to get the count of related documents of a particular document like,
+The `related_docs_count` parameter can be used to get the count of related documents of a particular document like this:

 ```json
 {